 The Dashboard is split into several sections which show as sections in the sidebar.
-The server's data is divided between these views to make it easier to find what you need.
+The server's different types of data is split up between these views to make it easier to find what you need.

-Who can view a server's Dashboard is controlled with the Dashboard Access Level setting explained in the next part of this guide, 5.
-Common Settings.
+Who can view a server's Dashboard is controlled with the Dashboard Access Level setting.

 Manager Roles (RBAC)

 One of the advanced features of Statbot is "Manager Roles" on individual settings.
-These are roles that will be allowed to change the setting set on.
-On the Settings page, you'll see the following icons which are related to this:
+When set, any member having a role in the list will be able to change that setting.
+On the Settings page, you'll see the following icons which are related to this feature: